 When connected in the manner intended to a supply circuit of rated voltage and frequency, the dispenser shall be operated to equilibrium temperature.
 At the conclusion of the operating period specified, the applicable dielectric withstand test(s) specified below shall be conducted.

 During the dielectric withstand tests, a 500 V-A or larger transformer, having an essentially sinusoidal output voltage which can be varied, shall be used.
-The applied potential shall be increased gradually from zero until the required test voltage is reached and shall be held at that value for 1 min.
+The applied potential shall be increased gradually from zero until the required test voltage is reached and shall be held at that value for at least 1 min.
 The use of a 500 V-A or larger transformer is not necessary if the high-potential testing equipment used maintains the specified high-potential voltage at the equipment during the test.

-a) A dispenser shall be capable of withstanding, for 1 min without breakdown, the application of a rated frequency potential between high-voltage live parts and dead metal parts, and between live parts of high- and low-voltage circuits.
+a) A dispenser shall be capable of withstanding, for at least 1 min without breakdown, the application of a rated frequency potential between high-voltage live parts and dead metal parts, and between live parts of high- and low-voltage circuits.
 The test potential shall be:

 1 000 V plus twice rated voltage; except